shunyaos/shunyaface/README.md

 Shunyaface is written for embedded-devices like RPI-4,RPI-3,Hikey970,etc and uses Shunyaos.
 Currently the library **achieves a detection FPS of 16-17 FPS on the RaspberryPi-4**.

-This Library is a trial edition and will support detection/recognition upto 100 faces.
+This Library is a trial edition and will support detection/recognition for atleast 3 months (it uses a different method to determine if user has had enough trials of the code)

 ## Screenshots
 ![Example screenshot](./demo/face-detect.png)